 Contact: 201-792-0340

-In Jesus’ Name Charities {400 Willow Avenue}
+In Jesus’ Name Charities | 400 Willow Avenue

-What they accept: Food + clothing
+What is accepted: Food + clothing

 Drop off details: Call or email to schedule an appointment